Agency Adoption Attorney in Peoria, Illinois

 - Charge you for a service and then not deliver it

-- Require you to waive liability for the agency’s own negligence or misconduct (225 ILCS 10/7.7)
+- Require you to sign away claims for the agency’s intentional or reckless acts or gross negligence (225 ILCS 10/7.7)

 - Charge fees for multiple services if you only use one